11th Infantry Division (Philippines): Mission

 The 11th Infantry (Alakdan) Division, Philippine Army conducts military and rescue operations against the terrorist group, Abu Sayyaf, known to operate in the area.

-Area of Responsibility
+Area of responsibility

 The Division has operational responsibility over the Sulu Archipelago consisting of the provinces of Basilan and Sulu.
 The entire region is part of the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).

-Official Seal of 11ID
+Seal

-The official seal of the Division is an irregular hexagon divided in half with a scorpion (Filipino: Alakdan) over a green field on top-left and two crossed bolos and a kris, made to look like the Roman Numeral of eleven, over a brown field on the lower-right.
+The official seal of the civision is an irregular hexagon divided in half with a scorpion (Filipino: Alakdan) over a green field on top-left and two crossed bolos and a kris, made to look like the Roman Numeral of eleven, over a brown field on the lower-right.